IdentityServer/Documentation/docsv2/pop/consuming.md

 Consuming PoP tokens in a web api is a two-part configuration.
 The first part is configuring your token validation middleware normally, except with some slight modifications to accommodate how PoP tokens are passed.
-The second part is configuring middleware to validate the current HTTP request's signature against the proof of possession key.
+The second part is configuring middleware to confirm the proof of possession key by validating the signature in the PoP token against the current HTTP request.

 The _IdentityModel.Owin.PopAuthentication_ NuGet package provides the necessary code to accomplish this configuration.